thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 ![District Empty](/assets/icds/3.png)

 In this form, the options in the *Select District* dropdown aren't populated until a state has been chosen.
-This means the range of possible values in the district select element will always depend on the value of the current state selection.
+This means that the range of possible values in the district SELECT element will always depend on the current value of the state selection.

-Same thing goes for the *Select Project* dropdown.
+Same thing goes for the *Select Project* dropdown:

 ![Project Empty](/assets/icds/4.png)

 Its list of options is only filled *after* a district has been chosen.

-To summarize: first we select a *state*.
+To summarize how this form operates: first we select a *state*.
 That triggers an update which causes the *district* options to load.
-Once we select a *district*, the *project* select options are dynamically loaded.
+Then, once we select a *district*, another update is triggered and the *project* values are dynamically loaded.

 With that in mind, here's the pseudocode sketch of the solution we will develop.